How to Shop For a Scuba Certification Course

 - Site Fees: Site fees include pool costs and entry fees to the locations of your checkout dives.
 Site fees vary significantly depending on where you are located, travel requirements and options.
 Those of us who live in North Central Florida are lucky to have some of the best freshwater diving right in our backyard.
 Checkout dives should be outlined in advance in regard to a specific schedule and cost.
 Some dive shops charge an extra fee for checkout dives.
 Checkout dives may be dependent on weather conditions.
 Again, know what you are getting into.

-In conclusion, shop for quality using the points in this article as a guideline.
+In conclusion, shop for quality using the points in this article as a guideline and by all means take the time to do a face-to-face interview.
 The time you put into learning to scuba dive will give you a lifetime of reward.
 Welcome to the sport!